aaaaaa123456789/bspbuild/docs.md

 a smaller patch.
 The options `-pb`, `-ph` and `-pw` respectively accept an 8, 16 or 32-bit value as an argument, and indicate that the file has been padded with that value; for instance, `-pb 0xff` indicates that the file has been padded with FF bytes.
 If fragmentation is enabled, each individual fragment is considered to be padded to length;
-therefore, the padding at the end of each fragment may be omitted.
+therefore, the padding at the end of each fragment may be taken into account by the patching method and omitted from the generated patch data.

 If the fragments in the target file are not in the same order as in the source file, the patching method can be adapted to take this into account; the `--check-fragment-swap` option does this.
 This will add an initial pass of